FDA Drug Approvals Enjoy Positive Trend

 Along these lines, we call out two notable approval trends since the FDA's drug approval foundation was established in 1992 with the enactment of the Prescription Drug User Fee Act.
 Despite early success with the law and subsequent amendments, a negative trend arose after Merck's voluntary market withdrawal of COX-2 inhibitor Vioxx in September 2004 due to cardiovascular safety concerns.
 In light of extensive political and consumer fallout from this event, the FDA needed to reassess and develop new safety standards to ensure that the issue was not repeated.
 As the agency and Congress worked toward this goal, the average number of drug approvals per year fell to 23 in 2005 to 2011 from 33 in the 1996 to 2003 period.

-Michael Zbinovec does not own shares in any of the securities mentioned above.
+Michael Zbinovec does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.

 How we use your information depends on the product and service that you use and your relationship with us.
 We may use it to:

 To learn more about how we handle and protect your data, visit our privacy center.